Snowflake-Labs/sfquickstarts/site/sfguides/src/intro_to_machine_learning_with_snowpark_ml_for_python/intro_to_machine_learning_with_snowpark_ml_for_python.md

 ![snowflame_ml_overview](assets/snowflake_ml_overview.png)

-To get started with Snowflake ML, developers can use the Python APIs from the [Snowflake ML library](https://docs.snowflake.com/en/developer-guide/snowpark-ml/index), directly from Snowflake Notebooks (public preview) or downloaded and installed into any IDE of choice, including Jupyter or Hex.
+To get started with Snowflake ML, developers can use the Python APIs from the [Snowpark ML library](https://docs.snowflake.com/en/developer-guide/snowpark-ml/index), directly from Snowflake Notebooks (public preview) or downloaded and installed into any IDE of choice, including Jupyter or Hex.

 **Feature Engineering and Preprocessing:** Improve performance and scalability with distributed execution for common scikit-learn preprocessing functions.